eFinder

 “Ultrasound sensing doesn’t depend on lighting conditions and works in smoke, dust and darkness.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm ultrasound sensing effectiveness in smoke, dust, and darkness without lighting.
+No evidence found in web search or cross-references to support ultrasound sensing effectiveness in smoke/darkness.

 “Our work shows that it is possible to bring this capability to aerial robots despite strong onboard propeller noise.”